Brane-Hubsch/tailwind-breakpoint-indicator/README.md

 }
 ```

-You can also use the FacilityMonster-compatible alias:
+You can also use the shorter alias:

 ```tsx
 import { TailwindIndicator } from 'tailwind-breakpoint-indicator'